Divyanshchauhan12/CODSOFT1/README.md

 <h2>2.
 Portfolio</h2>
 Description:
 A personal portfolio showcasing my skills and projects.
-The portfolio is designed with HTML, CSS, and JavaScript, providing an overview of my background, skills, and selected projects.
+The portfolio is designed with HTML, CSS, providing an overview of my background, skills, and selected projects.

 Files:
 index.html: HTML file containing the portfolio structure.